damianbaar/grunt-re-define/README.md

 module.exports =
   { names         : {amd: 'amd/name', global: 'global.name'}
-  , project       : '' //project name, adding a prefix to internal module name , returns       : '' //by default returns last module , globals      : {} //external {lib:global}
+  , project       : '' //project name, adding a prefix to internal module name , returns       : ''
+  , globals      : {} //external {lib:global}

+  //working directory
+  , cwd           : ''
   //define cutting points for modules { glob_pattern: file }
   , slice         : {"**/**": "bundle.js"}
   //could be a folder (in case of many files) or just file, when not defined print output to console , output        : ''
-  //base folder, all modules will be aligned to that
-  , base          : '.'
+  //base folder, all modules will be aligned to this one, like cwd: a, file: a/b/c, base: a/b, file -> c , base          : '.'
   //wrapper file
   , wrapper       : 'default'
-  //attach all bundled modules to namespace, foo.baz.bar is allowed, if empty init empty object , namespace: ''
+  //attach all bundled modules to namespace, foo.baz.bar is allowed , namespace: ''
   //exclude specific AMD dependencies
   , excludeAMDModules : ['\.css$', 'require', 'modules', 'exports']